mathur-prerit/Attendance-Tracker/README.md

 To run the programs followings steps are required to follow:-

-STEP 1: Install pyqt5 GUI framework
-pip install pyqt5
+STEP 1: Install pyqt5 GUI framework and twilio library for sms pip install pyqt5 pip install twilio

 STEP 2: To run the program, run the Login.py file at location of files python Login.py